Longwater1234/WedemyServer/README.md

 ## Database Setup

-Follow carefully the instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.
+Using any MySQL client, CREATE new database called `wedemy` (any name is OK), with charset `utf8mb4`.
+Then follow carefully the rest of instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.

 ## Quick Start 🚀

 ### With Maven (natively)

 I assume you have requirements listed above.
-And both your DB's are running.
+And both your Dbs are running.
 Using your terminal, execute the commands below.
 That's it!
 Server will be available at http://localhost:9000

 ```bash